Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-modes.md

 ---
 layout: docs
 title: Color modes
-description: OUDS Web now supports color modes, or themes, as of v5.3.0.
+description: OUDS Web supports color modes, or themes.
 Explore our default light color mode and the new dark mode, or create your own using our styles as your template.
 group: customize
 aliases:
   - "/docs/customize/color-modes/"